pchampin/coercible_errors/README.md

     }
 ```

-Some implementations might work well with this definitions,
+Some implementations might work well with this definition,
 but other implementations may encounter errors in some situations
 (*e.g.* `IOError` for a file-system based implementation).
 We call the former kind *infallible implementations*,